cutwise/cutwise-api/README.md

 ## HTTP redirects

-API v3 uses HTTP redirection where appropriate.
+API v3 and v4 use HTTP redirection where appropriate.
 Clients should assume that any request may result in a redirection.
 Receiving an HTTP redirection is not an error and clients should follow that redirect.
 Redirect responses will have a Location header field which contains the URI of the resource to which the client should repeat the requests.

 |Status Code|Description|
 |-|-|